 - promote safe and responsible use of technology both in school and at home.

 Pupils are given a wealth of opportunities to explore, use and develop a variety of hardware and software.
-Our ICT suite is fully equipped with up-to-date technology and the children also have access to laptops, notebooks and tablets.
+Our ICT suite is fully equipped with up-to-date technology and the children also have access to laptops, notebooks and iPads.
 There is also a wide variety of programs that the children use to create and develop their own programs and digital content.